Professional Liability / Errors and Omissions Insurance

 Keep your accounting, tax preparation, or finance business from falling down the rabbit hole of legal defense costs!
 Read on to learn more about Errors & Omissions Insurance.

 Or course, your client's claims could be without merit, and, in that case, your Errors & Omissions Insurance will still cover your costly legal defense — with or without any judgments or settlements — up to your stated policy limits.

 With Errors and Omissions coverage, deductibles usually start at $1,000 and your business is generally compensated in $1 million dollar allotments.
 In order for your company to receive these benefits, it's important to remember that your insurance policy must be in place both when the purported mistake happens and when the claim is filed.
 Because of this, insureon recommends that financial professionals keep their policies active continuously.
 Otherwise, you may not have coverage when you need it.
-You can find more information about this concept below, or on insureon's Professional Liability page.

 When a client holds your business or startup responsible for financial loss, your Errors & Omission Insurance will cover your legal costs, which tend to add up quickly.
 Here are a few things to keep in mind when deciding what kind of policy is best for your financial business:

 As mentioned above, many Errors & Omissions policies only provide what's called "claims-made" coverage.
 This means that, in order for your business to be protected, your policy must be in place when the error occurs and when you file the claim.
 Many startup and small-business owners opt to keep their Errors & Omissions Insurance for the length of their companies' lives — you never know when a mistake will slip through the cracks.

 If you must cancel your coverage, it's probably wise to purchase what's called "tail coverage," which will still allow you to file claims for a certain length of time.
 But remember: you may only file claims related to previously covered incidents.
 Any new claims will not be covered.

 You know how careful you are when it comes to your daily operations — you have to be — and so Errors and Omissions Insurance might seem unnecessary.
 Unfortunately, you don't have to make mistakes to get sued.
 Time and time again, insureon has seen unfounded and meritless claims made against startups and small businesses.
 If this happens to your business when it is uninsured, you will be forced to lose time and money on legal defense.
 So think of Errors and Omissions insurance as a kind of risk-management strategy.
 Let insureon take care of the distractions so that you can focus on your business.

 A coverage limit is the maximum amount an insurance policy pay toward the cost of your claims.
 Many E&O policies include both per-incident limits (which identify a maximum payment amount for individual claims) and policy lifetime limits (which identify a total or yearly maximum for all claims).
 A deductible is the specified amount of money you must pay before receiving insurance benefits.
 Generally, Errors and Omissions insurance is available in increments of $1 million.
 Deductibles usually start at $1,000, though they can go as high as $25,000, depending on your company's needs.